TheOdinProject/curriculum/javascript/react-js/router.md

 export default Routes;
 ~~~

-So what is happening here?
-First we are importing React, our two components (Profile and App), and a few things from the package we just installed:
+<span id="components">So what is happening here?</span> First we are importing React, our two components (Profile and App), and a few things from the package we just installed:

 1. **Route**: Those are our routes with a path, which equals the url path, and a component that should be rendered when we navigate to this url.